obnoxxx/buildcontainer/README.md

 * deb packaging

-Of these combinations, only the c and latex  images on fedora, debian, and ubuntu are   implemented so far.
+Of these combinations, only the c and latex  images on fedora, debian, ubuntu, and openSUSE  are   implemented so far.

 In order to build or use these container images,  one will need a system (typically Linux) with docker or podman.